 While for many people remote work is still uncomfortable and cannot replace the physical collocation with their colleagues, the shift that has taken place over the past few months may well have long-lasting effects beyond the immediate crisis.

-As the number of COVID-19 infections continues to rise globally – even in many of the countries in Asia and Western Europe who seemed to have already gotten through the worst – and the prospect of a viable vaccine still seems far off, many companies are preparing for a prolonged environment in which employees will not come into the offices but work from home.
+As the number of COVID-19 infections continues to rise globally, even with the vaccines being administrated and an encouraging outlook in the near future, many companies are preparing for a prolonged environment in which employees will not come into the offices but work from home.
 Google, for example, recently announced that its employees will work from home until at least the summer of 2021.
 In fact, some companies like Facebook, Twitter, Square, Slack, Shopify and Zillow have told their employees that they don’t ever have to come back to the office.

 While the health crisis and the concern for their employees’ safety is certainly one big factor in the decision of these companies to keep their employees working from home, other more practical considerations also factor into the decision.
 The CFOs of many companies have quickly realized that remote work creates a ton of cost savings in office space rent and equipment as well commute and travel expenses.
 Especially in the economic uncertain times, CFOs may decide to leverage these cost savings beyond the timeframe that the immediate safety concerns last.